 When your loved one feels ready to talk, the following suggestions can be comforting ways to begin a conversation:

-If any of these seem fitting — whether you need to make peace, forgive, love, or simply thank them for anything they’ve done — remain open to different conversations.
+If any of these seem fitting — whether you need to make peace, forgive, love, or simply thank them for anything they’ve done — remain open to them.
+Your loved one deserves to hear and say what they need at the end.

-Sometimes it’s better to show rather than tell.
-Reflect on the happy times you shared with your loved one, even if it was many years ago.
+Letters can be a powerful way to communicate with a dying loved one, especially if other types of affection make you uncomfortable.
+In a letter, consider reflecting on the happy times you shared, even if it was many years ago.
 Recount old stories that may inspire laughter or the feeling of a life well-lived.
+Use the space and freedom of a letter to comfort your loved one.

 “People often approach death by making sure their life had significance,” says Doka.
 “Have conversations about the things they’ve learned, the legacies they’ve left, the memories you have of them.
 Help them feel like they were important.”

-As experts like Doka note, when people are about to die, one of the things they cherish most is the feeling that they mattered, and that they were important to someone… that they were important to you.
-Here are some examples of how to begin:
+As experts like Doka note, when people are about to die, one of the things they cherish most is the feeling that they mattered and that they were important to someone… that they were important to you.
+Here are some ways to begin a letter to a dying loved one:

 Everyone approaches their mortality differently.
 Some will find it important to mend relationships with family or friends, while others will prefer to focus on finding ways to remember accomplishments or airing out old regrets.